 The black Pom also needs to have their points such as their lips, nose, rim around the eyes, and pads to be black.
 This is incredibly rare and will often disqualify the perfect black Pom from the competition if these points are of any other color.

-This is mentioned as black Poms are often overlooked at dog shows for the more popular orange and orange sable, as black Poms are more challenging to prepare before shows.
+This is mentioned as black Poms are often overlooked at dog shows.
+Typically orange and orange sable are more popular, as black Poms are more challenging to prepare before shows.
 This doesn’t mean they don’t win competitions – as they often do.
 However, adding more colors to the Pom seems to be more advantageous currently.

 Finding a reputable breeder is the most likely way you’ll find a black Pom.
 If you can find one at a local animal shelter though, it will save you a large chunk of change.
 As mentioned, it is difficult to know for sure if the Pom is healthy and pure black even from a breeder, but you’ll have a better chance this way.

-As with any industry, some breeders are only in it for the money and not for the health of your puppy.
+As with any industry, some breeders are only in it for the money.
+They aren’t truly in the business for the health of your puppy.
 The most common scam you’ll come across is breeders charging a premium for what is called a “black teacup” or “black toy” Pomeranian.
-As Poms are already small dogs, the term mini, teacup or toy is concerning as it usually means they’re bred to be less than standard (four to seven pounds) which isn’t healthy in the long term.
+Poms are already small dogs.
+The term mini, teacup, or toy is concerning as it usually means they’re bred to be less than standard (four to seven pounds) which isn’t healthy in the long term.

-Although there is no difference between a regular Pom and a Black one, the rareness and beauty of their coat makes them attractive to breeders and are great show stoppers at a competition.
+Although there is no difference between a regular Pom and a Black one, the rareness and beauty of their coat make them attractive to breeders, and are great show stoppers at a competition.